 Remember that all, or at least a substantial portion of your assets, must go through a court process to ensure that your wishes are honored after you pass away.
 Not surprisingly, that process can be long, often costly, and emotionally draining on the people closest to you in an already difficult time.
 Those proceedings are referred to as “probate” and there are actually not just one, but four, types of probate proceedings in the State of Florida.

-In this blog we will discuss those four types of probate proceedings, which are: Formal Administration, Summary Administration, Ancillary Administration, and Disposition without Administration.
+In this blog, we will discuss those four types of probate proceedings, which are: Formal Administration, Summary Administration, Ancillary Administration, and Disposition without Administration.

 If, after reviewing this blog, you wish to learn more or discuss your specific circumstances with an experienced probate professional, we welcome you to call us at Doane & Doane, 561-656-0200.
-We are the reliable, knowledgeable probate attorneys who will make sure that all your questions are answer, and that you receive professional advice.
+We are the reliable, knowledgeable probate attorneys who will make sure that all your questions are answered, and that you receive professional advice.

 1. Formal Administration

-This is otherwise known as a regular probate, because it is the process that most estates pass through.
+This is otherwise known as regular probate because it is the process that most estates pass through.
 Initiation of the formal administration is done by the executor or another interested party who has a claim in the decedent’s estate, and who must file what is called a “Petition for Administration.”
 You would do this by petitioning the court to assign a personal representative or “PR” who will act on behalf of the estate.

 The PR will collect and value the decedent’s possessions and pay any of the debts or taxes associated with the estate.
 After that, whatever remains is distributed to the recipients named in the will.